Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: System Model

 {\textbf{Federated CSI Exchange and Reporting}}: In CFN~$r$, the non-host APs forward the estimated CSI on the shared subbands to their corresponding host APs via fronthaul links.
 The host APs then aggregate the received CSI and relay it to the CPU through the backhaul links.

-{\textbf{Federated Optimization and Execution}}: The CPU jointly optimizes the downlink beamforming and power allocation schemes for all CFNs to serve the federated users.
+{\textbf{Federated Optimization and Execution}}: The CPU jointly optimizes the downlink beamforming and power allocation schemes for each CFN to serve its associated federated services.
 The optimized configurations are then broadcast to the APs within each CFN.
 Subsequently, all APs in CFN~$r$ collaboratively transmit downlink ISAC signals to support federated service provisioning.

+\begin{remark} Throughout this paper, for notational simplicity, the frame index $n$ is included in the definition of a frame-dependent variable upon its first occurrence and omitted thereafter unless ambiguity arises.
+Moreover, to unify the notation, the index $d$ is used to denote the CCN index $m$ (with $1\le m\le M$) when ${\rm X}={\rm L}$ and the CFN index $r$ (with $1\le r\le R$) when ${\rm X}={\rm F}$.
+Accordingly, we define the following unified definitions for the CCN/CFN index, AP set, communication service set, sensing service set, and subband set associated with regime ${\rm X}$ in frame $n$: